Golfer's elbow: Diagnosis

 Medial epicondylitis is diagnosed based on characteristic pain with activities using strength in wrist flexion and confirmed on examination with discrete point tenderness over the common flexor origin at the medial epicondyle, and pain with resisted wrist flexion and passive wrist extension.

 Imaging may be employed, although radiography might show calcifications in the muscle origin.
 Ultrasound and magnetic resonance imaging can identify the mucoid degeneration, but are not necessary for diagnosis.

 Occurrence

+The condition is prevalent in athletes, particularly golfers, baseball pitchers, tennis players, javelin throwers, bowlers, and weightlifters.

-Medial injury of the flexor tendon is estimated to occur in 0.4% of the population.
-It occurs most often in people ages 45 to 64, is more common in women than in men, and with 75% of cases in the dominant arm.
+Medial injury of the flexor tendon is estimated to occur in 0.4% of the population, most often in people over age 40, is more common in women than in men, and with 75% of cases in the dominant arm.

+Risk factors

-Risk factors for developing golfer's elbow include improper technique or lack of strength, endurance, or flexibility.
+Risk factors for developing golfer's elbow include improper technique or lack of strength, endurance, or flexibility in a dominant arm.
 Risk factors in people performing manual labor include heavy and excessive repetition, high body mass index, the presence of comorbidities, and high work demands.
+Smoking and diabetes increase risk.

+People with the disorder receiving prescribed treatments recover from elbow pain during use within a year or two.